wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 ## Internet Inbound Traffic

-In this section, we will demonstrate internet inbound traffic through the VM-Series to a web application hosted in spoke1 network.
+In this section, we will demonstrate internet inbound inspection to the web application hosted the spoke1 VPC network.
 The inbound request will be distributed by the external TCP/UDP load balancer to one of the VM-Series firewall’s untrust interfaces.
-The VM-Series then inspects and applies a destination and source network address translation (NAT) policy to the traffic.
+Then, the firewalls will inspect and will translate the source address to the firewall's spoke1 interface `10.1.0.x/24` and the destination address to the VM in spoke1 `10.1.0.10`.

 <p align="center"><i>Inbound: Client-to-Server Request</i></p>